-At Huntington Creek Recovery Center, we understand that successfully completing residential treatment is just one step along the path of lifelong recovery from substance abuse, chemical dependency, and certain co-occurring disorders.
+At Huntington Creek Recovery Center in Pennsylvania, we understand that successfully completing residential treatment is just one step along the path of lifelong recovery from substance abuse, chemical dependency, and certain co-occurring disorders.
 In order to achieve our goal of best preparing each person who heals with us to achieve and maintain long-term recovery, we place great emphasis on planning for the weeks, months, and years that will follow an individual’s time in our care.

 Within the first few days following a patient’s admission into our program, we begin planning for his or her discharge.
 This process allows us to document the successes and setbacks that the individual experiences while in residential treatment, to identify strengths and areas of concern, and to list the professional referrals, community-based services, and other resources that will enable the individual to maintain and build upon the progress that he or she makes while in our care.

 As a part of the discharge planning process, members of a Huntington Creek Recovery Center patient’s treatment team will consult to determine the best environment for his or her recovery.
 We pay special attention to the barriers to the patient’s recovery from substance abuse and are careful to plan aftercare accordingly.
 Several factors are taken into consideration when planning for a patient’s continued success, including financial resources available to the patient, the stability of his or her home environment, his or her progress in treatment, legal concerns, the individual’s motivation for recovery, the need for follow-up medical care, and any co-occurring disorders that are present.